paprnaut/dental-cpap-papr/README.md

 8. Slide the hoop with the scotch-brite (scouring pad side down) into the LaminarNozzleBody-Wide until it rests against the lip.
 9. Load the MeshHolderSpacer-Wide with cut plastic straws.
 10. Slide the other hoop into the top and glue in place with superglue.
+11. Place the flow reducer into the hose fitting on the Y-splitter (improves performance on adult version.
+Pediatric flow reducers untested).
-11. Cut the 1" ID hose to length and attach to the hose fitting on the MeshHolderSpacer-Wide and the Dental PAPR - TR300 Y Adapter.
+12. Cut the 1" ID hose to length and attach to the hose fitting on the MeshHolderSpacer-Wide and the Dental PAPR - TR300 Y Adapter.
-12. Connect the CPAP tubing to the connector on the Y Adapter.
+13. Connect the CPAP tubing to the connector on the Y Adapter.
 For the child version, it can be helpful to add a band of velcro to the "fingers" on the connector to hook up with the velcro pad on the eleastic band on the Pixi.
-13. 3M BT 30 Length Adjusting Breathing Tube to the fitting at the base of the Y-Adapter
+14. 3M BT 30 Length Adjusting Breathing Tube to the fitting at the base of the Y-Adapter

 ## Disclaimer
 **Regulatory Notice**